 Step 5.
 Once erased, tap Remove This Device.
 This is the action that actually disables Find My iPhone permanently and disconnects the device from your Apple ID.

-Lastly, don’t forget: once you remove the device, tap the three dots at the top-right corner and hit Sign Out.
+Once you remove the device, tap the three dots at the top-right corner and hit Sign Out.
 This way, your iCloud doesn’t stay logged in on a shared browser.

 On Desktop